programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 Configuration of the partitions
 =============================

-By default, the EAS is loaded with 2 [partitions](/sysadmin/eas/partitions/partitions.html) , The assets are stored in `/var/opt/easydb/lib/eas/assets/orig ` (Uploaded assets) and `/var/opt/easydb/lib/eas/assets/dest `
-(Created versions).
-This setting can only be used in Of the database.
+By default, the EAS is loaded with 2 [partitions](/sysadmin/eas/partitions/partitions.html), the assets are stored in `/var/opt/easydb/lib/eas/assets/orig ` (Uploaded assets) and `/var/opt/easydb/lib/eas/assets/dest ` (Created versions).
+This setting can only be used in of the database.

 &nbsp;